nazmulhyder/ESimSol-ERP/README.md

 ---

-## 📜 **License**
+## 📜 **License and Access**

-This project is proprietary and intended for use within the textile and garment industry.
-Redistribution or modification without explicit permission is prohibited.
+This project is proprietary software developed by **Infocrat Solutions Limited** for the textile and garment industry.
+The source code, including backend logic, front-end interfaces, and related assets, is **protected** and **not publicly accessible**.

+- Redistribution, modification, or unauthorized use of the codebase is strictly prohibited without explicit permission from **Infocrat Solutions Limited**.
+- The code is managed in a secure environment and complies with industry-standard security practices to ensure confidentiality and integrity.

+For inquiries regarding the project, please contact **Infocrat Solutions Limited** at [info@infocratsolutions.com](mailto:info@infocratsolutions.com).